AudioGroupCologne/wavefront-manual/src/ui/render_area.md

 ## Gamma Correction

-The pixel buffer used ([bevy_pixel_buffer](https://github.com/Zheoni/bevy_pixel_buffer)) for rendering is in linear color space.
+The pixel buffer used ([bevy_pixel_buffer](https://github.com/Zheoni/bevy_pixel_buffer)) for rendering is stroring pixel values in linear color space.
 This means that the colors are not gamma corrected.
 To correct this, a gamma correction is applied to the gradient colors using the gamma value 2.2.